pivotal-cf/docs-cloudbees/Jenkins.html.md

 <p class="note"><strong>Note</strong>: The full stop is required, as builds execute within the `sh` shell.</p>

-Currently supported buildpacks are Ruby, NodeJS, Java.
+Currently supported buildpacks are Ruby and NodeJS.

 #### Services
+This functionality will create an instance of your required service and expose the `VCAP_SERVICES` environment variable to your application and tests.

 An export statement is required for each service that you require.
 Multiple services can be added by separating them with commas.